 Conclusion

 Understanding the electron geometry of H2O provides a powerful foundation for exploring more complex chemical concepts.
-By applying VSEPR theory, visualizing molecular structures, and relating geometry to properties, you can gain a deeper appreciation for the intricate world of molecules and their influence on the macroscopic world.
+By applying VSEPR theory, visualizing molecular structures, and relating geometry to properties, you can gain a deeper appreciation for the complex world of molecules and their influence on the macroscopic world.